learning-zone/javascript-basics/README.md

 <br/>

-## Q. What are the possible ways to create objects in JavaScript?
+## Q 11.1.
+What are the possible ways to create objects in JavaScript?

 **1. Object Constructor**: